th-blitz/NeetCode-150/README.md

 # NeetCode-150

-All NeetCode 150 Problem solutions + Other Algos.
+All NeetCode 150 Problem solutions + miscellaneous Algos.

-## Docker Image setup
+# Docker Image setup

+set up the docker image at Envs/leetcode.Dockerfile (1.73 GB) to run all the scripts within the project.<br /> The image includes python 3.8, node 16.15, g++, gcc and jdk-11.

-Instructions to setup the docker image.
+### Instructions to setup the docker image.

 - Make sure to run all commands from the project root directory.
+(1)
 - build and setup the leetcode docker image.
-(Envs/leetcode.Dockerfile)
+(Envs/leetcode.Dockerfile) (2)
 - run a docker container from the leetcode image.
+(3)
 - Open a interactive terminal from the running container.
+(4)
 - Run any files from the terminal.
+(5)
 - follow the same steps from 3 to re-run containers.
+(7)

 1. Make sure to run all the commands from the project root directory.